afska/gba-link-connection/README.md

 The project must be in a path without spaces; devkitARM and some *nix commands are required.

-All the projects understand this Makefile actions:
+All the projects understand these Makefile actions:

 ```bash
 make [ clean | build | start | rebuild | restart ]